cdktf/cdktf-provider-mongodbatlas/docs/searchDeployment.java.md

 - *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-mongodbatlas.searchDeployment.SearchDeploymentSpecs">SearchDeploymentSpecs</a>>

+List of settings that configure the search nodes for your cluster.

+This list is currently limited to defining a single element.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.14.0/docs/resources/search_deployment#specs SearchDeployment#specs}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.0/docs/resources/search_deployment#specs SearchDeployment#specs}

 ---